 New website redesign for one of my all time favorite clients: Foundry Hall, a non-profit organization that believes in “Building Community Through Music since 2007”.
 Andru is a musician and friend, he founded Foundry Hall in an amazing building in downtown South Haven.
 The building has since been sold, but Foundry Hall lives on sponsoring live music in South Haven.

 A nice website upgrade for the South Haven Speakers Series.
 New style, new flexibility with more advanced features.
 This is a very popular series which brings in quality speakers from local and national sources.
 The Speakers Series, like the Performance Series, was initiated by SHOUT.
 They are both now non-profits in their own right, presenting a number of very popular subjects and music.
 While folks may be technical enough to update their own websites, some do not like to spend the time and bother to do it.

 I offer web maintenance plans to keep your website up to date with an added fee each month. (based on hours needed)

 New website upgrade for the South Haven Community Foundation, a publicly supported, non-sectarian, philanthropic institution which does wonderful things for all sorts of non-profit groups in South Haven.
 I kept much of the information and structure from the old website (Wix), which was very well compiled and displayed.
-I transferred it – copy and paste – into the WordPress content management system (CMS).
-Now, or in the future, that same great information can be easily transferred – imported – into another CMS.
+I transferred it into WordPress (CMS).
+Now their website information is archived for the foundation.

 New website by the people at Foundry Hall for the South Haven community, from a grant from the South Haven Community Foundation.
 The folks over at Foundry Hall are pretty technical.
 They really do everything on their own website.
 So they decided to take that expertise and donate it to the cultural community in South Haven by sponsoring this website.